hermeznetwork/hermez-docs/mkdocs/docs/zkEVM/tools-optimizations/merkle-tree.md

 ## Proofs

-Proofs are very similar to the implementation used in Hermez 1.0.
+Proofs are very similar to the implementation used in Polygon Hermez 1.0.

 ### Proof of Leaf Inclusion in Merkle Tree